TFSSecurity Identity and Output Specifiers

-References the administrative application group for the scope, such as "Team Foundation Administrators" for the server level or "Project Collection Administrators" at the collection level.
-The optional parameter Scope is a project URI or URL, including its GUID and connection string.
-If scope is omitted, the server or collection scope is assumed based on whether the /instance or /server parameter is used.
-In either case, the colon is still required.
+References the administrative application group for the scope.
+The optional parameter scope is a project URI or GUID.
+If scope is omitted, the global scope is assumed, but the colon is still required.

 Identity Type Markers

-The following table lists identity type markers that are used in output messages.
+The following identity type markers are used in output messages.